 Our Federal Defense Experience

-Federal cases require an in-depth understanding of federal laws, court procedures, and sentencing guidelines.
+Federal criminal cases require an in-depth understanding of federal laws, court procedures, and sentencing guidelines.
 Our firm has years of experience defending clients in federal court, with a track record of successful case results.
-We have represented individuals in federal district courts across Texas, including the Northern, Eastern, Southern, and Western Districts.
+We have represented individuals in United States District Courts across Texas, including the Northern, Eastern, Southern, and Western Districts.
 Whether in Dallas, Fort Worth, Plano, Austin, Houston, or beyond, we stand ready to defend against federal prosecution.

 We have successfully handled cases involving complex financial crimes, high-stakes drug charges, and large-scale conspiracy allegations.
-Every case is different, but our approach remains the same—thorough preparation, aggressive defense, and an unwavering commitment to our clients.
+Every case is different, but our approach remains the same: thorough preparation, aggressive defense, and an enduring dedication to our clients.

 Federal Crimes We Defend

-Federal prosecutors aggressively pursue convictions in a wide range of criminal cases.
-These offenses often carry severe penalties, including long prison sentences, steep fines, and lifelong consequences.
-Whalen Law Offices defends individuals accused of federal crimes across Texas, including in Dallas, Fort Worth, Plano, Austin, Houston, and other areas.
+Our practice areas span the full spectrum of federal criminal defense.
+United States Attorneys aggressively pursue convictions across a wide range of federal criminal cases, and each carries severe penalties, including lengthy prison sentences, steep fines, and lifelong consequences.
+Whalen Law Office defends individuals accused of federal crimes across Texas, including in Dallas, Fort Worth, Plano, Austin, Houston, and other areas.

 White Collar Crimes